-The School of Business supervises academic requirements for all courses in Accounting, Aviation, Business Economics, Economics, Engineering Administration, Finance, Health Care, Human Resources, International Business, Logistics, Management, and Marketing.
+The School of Business supervises academic requirements for all courses in Accounting, Business Economics, Economics, Engineering Administration, Finance, Health Care, Human Resource Management, International Business, Logistics, Management, and Marketing.
 (The Management/ Computer Information Systems degree is academically supervised by the Computer Science department.)
 This academic supervision includes both face-to-face and online courses.

 All final exams will be comprehensive and will be closed book and closed notes.
 If calculators are allowed, they will not be multifunctional electronic devices that include phones, cameras, instant messaging, pagers, and so forth.
-Electronic Computers will not be allowed on final exams unless an exception is made by the Dean.
+Electronic Computers will not be allowed on final exams unless an exception is made by the Dean of the School of Business.